mkushnir/mrksvnup/README.md

 _get-file_ svn command.
 During this stage each file's remote path and final checksum is saved in the database.

-The next stage is a double check of the local tree against the hash database.
+The optional next stage can be entered at an option, and performs a double check of the local tree against the hash database.
 During this stage the known tracked files that might possibly be deleted/modified locally, but not listed remotely in the svndiff document (because they wouldn't change), will be restored using the _get-file_ command.
-This stage is optional.
 It takes much longer, since the local copy of the repository is fully traversed.
-In many cases this is not actually needed.
+In many cases this stage is not actually needed.
 If it is known that the local files were not moved/removed since the last update, no extra check is needed.
 This stage can be turned on using the _-s_ (strict mode) option.
 Actually a fresh re-checkout into an empty directory will often be quicker than this stage.

 This program was first written as a proof of concept, mostly in order to explore the design decision.
 It can, however, be used in real world tasks.